 PATENT FILING IN NETHERLANDS

 The first Patent Act came into force in the Netherlands in 1817.
-Netherlands, in addition to PCT and Paris Convention applications, also accepts the patent applications through European Union.
-Apart from Netherlands, there are 5 other core states of European Union: Belgium, France, Italy, Luxembourg and West Germany.
-During 1975, Netherlands witnessed significant decrease in Dutch patent applications due to which a new Patent Act came in action in 1995.
-With these key changes, legislation of Netherlands has made it clear that it has a clear vision for taking all the necessary steps required for making the patent filing process streamlined to promote patent filings and inventions.
-GPF is dedicated in providing the one stop solution of all the requirements of patent filings.
+The Netherlands, in addition to PCT and Paris Convention applications, also accepts the patent applications through European Union.
+Apart from the Netherlands, there are 5 other core states of the European Union: Belgium, France, Italy, Luxembourg, and West Germany.
+During 1975, Netherlands witnessed a significant decrease in Dutch patent applications due to which a new Patent Act came into action in 1995.
+With these key changes, the legislation of the Netherlands has made it clear that it has a clear vision for taking all the necessary steps required for making the patent filing process streamlined to promote patent filings and inventions.
+GPF is dedicated to providing a one-stop solution to all the requirements of patent filings.
 GPF can assist in efficiently and promptly, using accurate translations, filing of patent applications.
-GPF along with Khurana and Khurana, Advocates and IP Attorneys (K&K) has tremendous experience in dealing with Patent Filing/ Prosecution as per Netherlands’ Patent Laws, and can assist in hand-holding through the complete prosecution lifecycle of a Patent.
+GPF along with Khurana and Khurana, Advocates and IP Attorneys has tremendous experience in dealing with Patent Filing/ Prosecution as per Netherlands’ Patent Laws and can assist in hand-holding through the complete prosecution lifecycle of a Patent.

 - Dutch Translation of the Priority/PCT Document.

 A patent application can be filed in Netherlands as any of the following applications in Dutch: